 It is therefore useless seeking or striving to earn salvation through the keeping of the law!

 The purpose of the law is not to save, deliver or redeem us from the dominion of sin, but to reveal the sin in us and make sin become exceedingly sinful (Rom.
 7:7-13).

 The law was given to expose our true spiritual condition, moral corruption or bankruptcy.
 If God did not give us the law, we would not know that we were slaves of sin, living under the power of sin from the womb.

 Without the law, there is no way we would have known that sin dwells within us and that we have natural inclinations to do evil.

 Paul writes, “Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.”
 (Rom.
 7:20 NKJV).

-The law exposes our utter sinfulness, wretchedness, helplessness, and hopelessness.
-It humbles us to seek and cry out for a deliverer and a savior to deliver, save or redeem us from slavery to sin.
+The law exposes our utter sinfulness, wretchedness, helplessness and hopelessness.
+It humbles us to seek for and cry out for a deliverer and a saviour to deliver, save or redeem us from slavery to sin.

 This is why Paul explains that “the law was our tutor to bring us to Christ, that we might be justified by faith.”
 (Gal.
 3:24 NKJV).